-It has been that said the most difficult thing for man to do is to judge his or her creative work, objectively.
-Be honest, can you tell when your work seems to be missing something?
-More importantly do you know what it is that’s missing?
+It has been said that the most difficult thing to do is to judge your creative work objectively.
+Be honest.
+Can you tell when your work seems to be missing something?
+More importantly, do you know what it is that’s missing?
 You can only improve your photos if you set a high photo standard to compare yourself against.

 3 Characteristics of a Great Photographer

 The first factor was intent.
-What did the photographer have in mind when he took the photo, and did he achieve it?
+What did the photographer have in mind when they took the photo and did they achieve it?
 For example, did the photographer successfully make the viewer feel empathy when taking pictures of survivors of a major natural disaster?

 The second factor was technical skill.
 Did the photographer show a thorough understanding of composition, light, exposure, and design?